-The Virginia Trees for Clean Water (VTCW) program encourages the creation of long-term, sustained canopy cover to improve water quality across the Commonwealth.
-This grant is used to fund tree planting efforts that raise public awareness of the benefits of trees and their impacts on water quality.
+The Virginia Trees for Clean Water Grant Program is established to encourage the creation of long-term, sustained canopy cover to improve water quality across the Commonwealth.
+This grant is used to fund tree-planting efforts that raise public awareness of the benefits of trees and impacts on water quality.

 - Riparian Buffers

 - Neighborhood-wide Projects

 - Tree Giveaways

 We do fund: